Richard Massolin

 Richard Massolin (born 21 February 1976) is a former professional footballer who played as a defender.
-Born and raised in France, Massolin has represented Martinique in international football.
+Born in France, Massolin played for the Martinique national team.

 International career

 Massolin represented the Martinique national team once in a 2–0 2005 CONCACAF Gold Cup qualification loss to Cuba on 21 December 2004.

 Personal life

-Massolin was born in metropolitan France to a Martiniquais, Malagasy father and Spanish mother.
+Massolin was born in metropolitan France to a Martiniquais father and Spanish mother.
 He is the father of the French footballer Yanis Massolin.